GoktugGuvercin/AI-in-Medicine/Image Segmentation/README.md

+## Important Questions about Segmentation in Medical Imaging:

 ### Why image segmentation in medical imaging is useful ?

 * It enables us to quantify the anatomy of the patients.
 In other words, carrying out quantitative analysis becomes possible.
 Then, those measurements can